zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 If you wish to set all write buffers to the same size, use the ```write_buffer_size``` parameter.
 This will override the ```write_buffer_size_min``` and ```write_buffer_size_max``` parameters.
 This is not recommended.

 Larger write buffers increase performance, especially during bulk loads.
 Up to two write buffers may be held in memory at the same time, so you may wish to adjust this parameter to control memory usage.
-Also, a larger write buffer will result in a longer recovery time the next time the database is opened.

-### Max Open Files
+#### Max Open Files

   Number of open files that can be used by the DB.
 You may need to increase this if your database has a large working set (budget one open file per 2MB of working set divided by `ring_creation_size`).

-<div class="note"><div class="title">Changing max_open_files</div>If you have manually adjusted max_open_files, that number will likely need to be halved.</div>

-  Default: 20

-  Minimum: 20
+The minimum max_open_files is 20.
+The default is also 20.

 ```erlang
 {eleveldb, [
 	    ...,